EDI Converter API User Guide

 • For each item in the chunk, the API server converts it to the target format and writes the result to the output.

-The type of the item depends on the transaction type.
-For 837 transactions, it’s a claim (CLM segment).
-For 835 it’s payment (CLP segment).
-For all other transactions, it’s the entire transaction (ST segment).
+The item type depends on the transaction type.
+For 837 transactions, each item is a claim (CLM segment).
+For 835 transactions, each item is a payment (CLP segment).
+For 834 transactions, each item is a member coverage record (INS segment).
+For all other transaction types, each item is the full transaction (ST segment).

-All this means that the API client will start receiving the response as soon as the first chunk of items is parsed.
-The API server never waits until the entire file is parsed.
+This means the API client starts receiving output as soon as the first chunk is parsed.
+The API server does not wait for the entire file to be parsed before sending the response.

 JSON vs NDJSON

-The API server can produce a well-formed JSON for the input file of any size.
-The well-formed JSON is an array of objects, where each object is a claim, a payment or an EDI transaction.
+The API server can produce well-formed JSON for input files of any size.
+The JSON response is an array of objects, where each object is a claim, a payment, member coverage record, or EDI transaction.

-In the case of large files, you have to use a streaming parser as opposed to deserializing the entire JSON array into memory.
+For large files, use a streaming parser instead of deserializing the entire JSON array into memory.

 Here is a Python example: